jonlund/SoftKeyboardView/README.md

 # SoftKeyboardView
 A pure swift iOS keyboard for times when complete keyboard control is needed.
 This was originally built for a mac catalyst app using a touch screen.
-All you have to do is add SoftKeyboardView to your project and somewhere (e.g. `appDidFinishLaunching`) hit the singleton:
+All you have to do is add `SoftKeyboardView.swift` to your project and somewhere (e.g. `appDidFinishLaunching`) hit the singleton:

 # Usage:
 		SoftKeyboardManager.shared.disabled = false